Michael-Elrod-dev/Finding-the-Closest-Pair-of-Points/README.md

 # Finding the Closest Pair of Points

-This C++ program is designed to read a set of two-dimensional points from a file, and find the shortest distance between any pair of points in the set efficently.
+This C++ program is designed to read a set of two-dimensional points from a file, and find the shortest distance between any pair of points in the set efficiently.

 ## Program Structure